electric-eloquence/fepper/README.md

 Running `fp static` will generate a complete static site based on the files in `source/_patterns/04-pages`.
 The site will be viewable at http://localhost:3000/static/.
-An `index.html` will be generated based on `04-pages-00-homepage`, or whatever is declared as the homepage in `_data.json`.
+An `index.html` will be generated based on whatever is declared as the `defaultPattern` in `patternlab-config.json`.
 If links to other pages in the `04-pages` directory work correctly in the Fepper UI, they will work correctly in the static site, even if the `public/static` directory is copied and renamed.